Double Dribble (video game): Ports

-Konami released ports for the Family Computer Disk System and Nintendo Entertainment System in 1987; the FDS version was titled Exciting Basket (エキサイティング バスケット, Ekisaitingu Basuketto).
+Konami released ports for the Famicom Disk System and Nintendo Entertainment System in 1987; the FDS version was titled Exciting Basket (エキサイティング バスケット, Ekisaitingu Basuketto).
 The NES version features 5-on-5 action on a horizontally scrolling court, four teams (Boston Frogs, New York Eagles, Chicago Ox, Los Angeles Breakers), three levels of single-play difficulty, and four choices of quarter lengths.
 Double Dribble was among the first games to feature cut scenes, which depicted a mid-air player completing a slam dunk, and one of the first to use speech, though in a limited quantity (such as announcing the game title, the game's beginning jump ball, and some foul calls).
 "The Star-Spangled Banner" in this version was slightly altered, while it was being played in a cut scene depicting the crowd entering the stadium before the menu pops up.
+In 1990, ports were published for the Commodore 64, Amiga, and MS-DOS.
+In 1991, a Game Boy version was released titled Double Dribble 5-on-5.
 The NES version was ported to the Wii's Virtual Console in Europe on November 16, 2007, and in North America on November 26, 2007.

-In 1990, ports were published for the Commodore 64, Amiga, and MS-DOS.

 Reception

-In Japan, Game Machine listed the arcade version of Double Dribble on their March 15, 1987, issue as being the twentieth most-successful table arcade unit of the month.
+In Japan, Game Machine listed the arcade version of Double Dribble as the 20th most successful table arcade unit of March 1987.

 The NES version has received a mostly positive reception from retrospective reviews.
 Allgame awarded the game 5 out of 5 stars.
-The review referred to the game as the most realistic rendition of basketball on its release, and that it "was the beginning of a new era for sports games in which presentation played an increasingly important role.
-Once you get a glimpse of the innovative, cinema-style dunk attempts, there's no denying its place in history."
+The review referred to the game as the most realistic rendition of basketball on its release, and that it "was the beginning of a new era" for sports games in which presentation played an increasingly important role.
 GameSpot editor Frank Provo displayed mixed feelings towards the Virtual Console release, emphasizing that after a few minutes of play time, players start noticing design quirks that force the player to play the game a certain way.
 Provo also criticized the computer player's unfair ability to catch up with the player.

 Legacy

-In 1991, a Game Boy version was released titled Double Dribble 5-on-5.

-A Genesis sequel was released in 1994: Double Dribble: The Playoff Edition (Hyperdunk in Japan and Europe).
+A Sega Genesis sequel was released in 1994 as Double Dribble: The Playoff Edition in North America and as Hyperdunk in Japan and Europe.

-A remake for iPhone OS titled Double Dribble Fast Break was released in 2010.
+A remake for iOS titled Double Dribble Fast Break was released in 2010.

 Double Dribble was shown in the Family Guy episode "Run, Chris, Run".